ModusCreateOrg/boing/md/DEVELOPING.md

 # From within boing/
 # *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
 # choose the default (press ENTER).
-make recoures
-make -j 4 flash   #Assuming you have four CPU cores to compile
+make rcomp resources    # Build necessary tooling & resources binary make -j 4 flash         # Assuming you have four CPU cores to compile

+# *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
+# choose the default (press ENTER).
 ```

 ## Additional information